Thursday, 26 March 2015

 Saturday 29th May 2004

 As always happens at this time of the year I don’t have a recent walk to write about and so I’ve got to delve back more than ten years to describe a walk that I’ve not mentioned before.
 The problem with these walks from 2004 is that, apart from my holiday in the Lake District, I didn’t make any notes at the time or take any photos.
 Consequently I am reliant on my sketchy memory and since my holiday of the Spring Bank Holiday 2004 is in an area that I’ve hardly ever been back to I am going to have to raid the internet for someone else’s photo.
-It is a tragedy that I have not been back to this area as it is a fabulous area for walking and has few visitors.
+It is a tragedy that I have not been back to this area as it is a fabulous area for walking with few visitors.
 The weather was great all weekend meaning that I had tremendous fun on all three days.
-The first day was initially spent driving to Wales and once I reached the Dovey Valley I took a narrow road up the quiet valley of Cwm Cywarch.
+The first day was initially spent driving to Wales and once I reached the Dovey Valley I took a narrow road up into the quiet valley of Cwm Cywarch.
 Internet reports describe this as a beautiful valley but all I can remember of it is a sign in both English and Welsh but with the English crossed out.
 That did not seem very welcoming.

 At the end of the road is a large meadow with parking and from there I set off west up the side of the valley.
-Although there is a right-of-way marked on the map I remember completely losing all trace of it especially after I crossed over a hedge in an attempt to follow the green dotted line on the map.
+Although there is a right-of-way marked on the map I remember completely losing all trace of it especially after crossing over a hedge in an attempt to follow the green dotted line on the map.
 The latest maps show a track that zigzags up the hill and that is what I should have been on, but since it was not on my map I was not aware of it until it swung towards the hillside that I was walking up.
-After crossing another hedge I was able to join this track that zigzags up the hillside until I finally reached the saddle at the top of the ridge.
+After crossing another hedge I was able to join this track as it zigzags up the hillside until finally I reached the saddle at the top of the ridge.
 Turning right I followed the ridge-top fence in glorious sunshine heading roughly north towards Glasgwm whose awesome crags, Craig Cywarch, had been attracting my attention throughout the climb.

 © Copyright Dave Croker and licensed for reuse under this Creative Commons Licence

-Turning around I headed back along the craggy ridge until I reached a fence junction where another fence joined onto the one I had been following.
-Turning to the left to follow this fence I descended to a narrow, grassy ridge high above the valley of Hengwm where a cairn marks the start of the ridge.
+Turning around I headed back along the craggy ridge until I reached a junction where another fence joined onto the one I had been following.
+Turning to the left I followed this fence descending to a narrow, grassy ridge high above the valley of Hengwm where a cairn marks the start of the ridge.
 Although I had forgotten about this the internet reveals that this cairn commemorates a mountain rescuer who was killed during a rescue.
 At the other end of the narrow ridge a small rise brought me to the top of the grassy hill of Drysgol.
 There must be tremendous views of the eastern crags of the Aran ridge from this point, but since I didn’t have a camera with me at the time I can only look at other people's pictures and dream.

 © Copyright Philip Halling and licensed for reuse under this Creative Commons Licence